-(Agenda item 1.1) "to consider additional spectrum allocations to the mobile service on a primary basis and identification of additional frequency bands for International Mobile Telecommunications (IMT) and related regulatory
+- (Agenda item 1.1) "to consider additional spectrum allocations to the mobile service on a primary basis and identification of additional frequency bands for International Mobile Telecommunications (IMT) and related regulatory provisions, to facilitate the development of terrestrial mobile broadband applications, in accordance with Resolution 233(WRC-12)"; - (Agenda item 1.2) "to examine the results of ITU-R studies, in accordance with Resolution 232 (WRC-12), on the use of the frequency band 694-790 MHz by

-4 COM(2012) 478 final.
+&lt;sup>4 COM(2012) 478 final.

-$^{^{\}rm 5}$ Decision No 243/2012/EU of the European Parliament and of the Council of 14 March 2012 establishing a multiannual radio spectrum policy programme.
+&lt;sup>5 Decision No 243/2012/EU of the European Parliament and of the Council of 14 March 2012 establishing a multiannual radio spectrum policy programme.

-6 RSPG12-408 (Final): RSPG Opinion on Review of Spectrum Use
+&lt;sup>6 RSPG12-408 (Final): RSPG Opinion on Review of Spectrum Use the mobile, except aeronautical mobile, service in Region 1 and take the appropriate measures."